Can I buy it on Amazon? What about international Shipping Costs?

-By selling our book ourselves, we can make it economically viable for us.
-We're very appreciative of all our supporters who've ordered our book already.
+By selling our book ourselves, it become economically viable for us and we can keep creating great books that our audience loves.
+We're very appreciative of all our supporters who've believed in us doing things differently.

 To those ordering from outside of the U.S.:

 We completely understand that the shipping charges are quite expensive, and we're sorry for that!
 The rates are set by the shipping companies, and we make no profit from any shipping charges.
 The quotes are direct from the shippers themselves, by way of our e-commerce site.

-We ware actively looking for ways to ship internationally for less cost.
-We have sold some cases to a retailer in Europe to resell, but they sell out quickly, and we don't control when they reorder.
-We are seeking to find a retailer who can keep it in stock consistently.
-It's a challenge though, as our sales are low volume compared to their other inventory.
+We are always looking for ways to ship internationally for less cost.
+We have sold some cases to a few retailers in Europe to resell, but when they sell out quickly, they don't always reorder from us quickly.

 Another approach is to bundle your order with friends our others who live nearby, it brings down the per-copy costs.
 In fact, we recently had 20 people in England put together a single order for 20 books, which brought the individual shipping cost down to under $15 per book.
 Not ideal, but the cheapest way we've found.